Dhrubor Aschorjo Jibon: Production

 The film was produced by Fourth Floor Entertainment and co-produced by Concept Cube.
 Principal photography took place across various locations in and around Kolkata.
 The visual style of the film was inspired by four renowned Bengali artists—Jamini Roy, Gaganendranath Tagore, Bikash Bhattacharjee, and Benode Behari Mukherjee—with each chapter of the narrative reflecting their distinct artistic philosophies.
+Principal photography lasted approximately 12 days and involved 40–50 extras along with a crew of about 30 members.
+Post-production took approximately one year to complete.